USCqserver/OpenQuantumTools.jl/README.md

 using Pkg
 Pkg.add("OpenQuantumTools")
 ```
-This will install the packages directly from their GitHub repos.
 Alternatively, this can also be done in Julia's [Pkg REPL](https://julialang.github.io/Pkg.jl/v1/getting-started/):
 ```julia-REPL
 (1.5) pkg> add OpenQuantumTools
 ```
+`OpenQuantumTools` requires Julia 1.4 or higher.
+Installing it on an older version of Julia will result in an unsatisfiable requirements error.

 ## Useful Packages
 It is recommended to install the following external packages: